-The Holy Grail of Public Leadership challenges traditional notions of “success” in community-oriented, social sector work.
+The Holy Grail of Public Leadership by Adam Luecking challenges traditional notions of “success” in community-oriented, social sector work.
 Too often, society sets low expectations for community groups, government agencies, non-profits, and other collective action organizations.
 As a result, many of these organizations are plagued by poorly-defined goals, unreasonable assumptions, and few internal methods for achieving Measurable Impact.

 The Holy Grail of Public Leadership provides leaders with practical tools to reverse this trend.
 The book urges readers in traditional and non-traditional leadership positions to make policy decisions grounded in data.
 If leaders at the community level use the right indicators that allow them to measure their progress incrementally, they will quickly learn what’s working well and what isn’t.
 That way they can change course without wasting time and money.
 Each lesson on data-driven decision making is complemented by a running allegory of a quest for Holy Grail that marks the reader’s progress and understanding.
 Inspiring anecdotes and easy-to-understand examples bring the lessons to life for readers across the public and private sectors.